-Roster Additions: Prior to August 1 for AA and AAA, or July 1, for Major teams, rosters are considered "Open" and may be updated/changed between tournaments.
+Roster Additions: Prior to July 10, rosters are considered "Open" and may be updated/changed between tournaments.
 Except as discussed below, a team may replace a maximum of two players to their roster after that date These players may be no more than one higher classification and may change the team's classification.

-No team may add a player with a higher player rating to their roster after July 15 of the current year.
+No team may add a player with a higher player rating to their roster after July 10 of the current year.